Esmail-ibraheem/nanograd/README.md

 nanograd is a neural net engine (**_command line interface and python library_**) inspired by **[micrograd](https://github.com/karpathy/micrograd)** and **[tinygrad](https://github.com/tinygrad/tinygrad)**, built upon a PyTorch-like API.
 It aims to provide users with easy-to-use tools for creating and utilizing various **neural network architectures**, including `GPT`, `llama`, `stable diffusion`, and `transformers` from scratch in Python.
-It is optimized for performance with `CUDA` and utilizes state-of-the-art `pre-training` and `fine-tuning` techniques.
-This library also offers `comprehensive data processing capabilities`. from model training to providing a robust toolkit for developing and fine-tuning large language models.
+This library also offers `comprehensive data processing capabilities` from model training to providing a robust toolkit for developing and fine-tuning large language models.
 As the fastest and most efficient repository for continued pre-training and fine-tuning GPTs, nanograd sets a new standard in AI research and development.